Scroll back to top

 Determinate system with 3 unknowns (left) and indeterminate system with 4 unknowns (right).

-Proper and Improper Constraints
+Proper and improper constraints

 A system can be properly or improperly constrained under different loading conditions.
 A system is considered properly constrained when there is a unique solution to the problem of determining support reactions.
 If there are multiple solutions to the problem, then the system is considered properly constrained with redundancy.
 If there is no solution, the system is considered to be improperly constrained for those specific loading conditions.

-Stability and Instability
+Stability and instability

 If a system is stable in statics, it means that it cannot rotate or translate in any direction under any loading conditions.
 There are three ways we can analyze a 2D system to determine if it is stable or unstable: